Pratap Chandra Lal

 Lal took over as the seventh Chief of the Air Staff in 1969.
 Under his command, the IAF scored a decisive victory against Pakistan in the Indo-Pakistani War of 1971, which led to the creation of Bangladesh in December 1971.
 He was awarded the Padma Vibhushan and the Padma Bhushan, the second and third highest civilian awards of India.
-After retiring from the IAF, Lal served as the chairman and managing director (CMD) of Indian Airlines and later chairman of Air India.
+After retiring from the IAF, Lal served as the chairman and managing director of Indian Airlines and later chairman of Air India.

 Early life and education

 Lal was born on 6 December 1916 in Ludhiana.
-He attended the Modern School.
+He attended the Modern School and the Bishop Cotton School, Shimla.
 Having qualified for a diploma in journalism at King's College, London in 1938, Lal expected to return to full-time study of law at the Inns of Court in the fall of 1939.
 With the outbreak of World War II, his plans were shelved.

 Since he held a civilian pilot license, Lal was invited to join the Air Force Volunteer reserve.
-After appearing before the Selection Board at Safdarjung, Lal arrived at the Air Force Station Risalpur (presently Pakistan Air Force Academy).
+After appearing before the Selection Board at Safdarjung, Lal arrived at the Air Force Station Risalpur (now Pakistan Air Force Academy).
 Since there was a shortage of navigators, Lal was recruited as a navigator to begin with and would be trained as a pilot later.

 Military career

 World War II

-Lal was commissioned in November 1939 as a Pilot Officer and posted to Karachi as an Observer.
+Lal was commissioned in November 1939 as a pilot officer and posted to Karachi as an observer.
 He was later posted back to Risalpur as a navigation instructor.
-After a short stint at the Coastal Defence Flight in Calcutta, Lal was posted as a Navigation Instructor at No. 1 Flying Training School at Ambala.
-It was here that, while instructing as a navigator, he was trained as a pilot.
+After a short stint at the Coastal Defence Flight in Calcutta, Lal was posted as a navigation instructor at No. 1 Flying Training School at Ambala.
+It was here that he was also trained as a pilot.
 He flew the Hawker Audax and the Hawker Hart.

-In 1943, Flight lieutenant Lal joined, as a combat pilot, the No. 7 Squadron commanded by Squadron Leader Hem Chaudhuri.
-The squadron was equipped with the Vultee A-31 Vengeance dive bombers and supported the Chindits.
+In 1943, Flight Lieutenant Lal joined, as a combat pilot, No. 7 Squadron, commanded by Squadron Leader Hem Chaudhuri.
+The squadron was equipped with Vultee A-31 Vengeance dive bombers and supported the Chindits.
 The squadron also helped in relieving the Siege of Imphal.

-In June 1944, Lal was promoted to the acting rank of Squadron Leader and took command of the No. 7 Squadron.
+In June 1944, Lal was promoted to the acting rank of squadron leader and took command of No. 7 Squadron.
 Under him, the squadron converted to fighters.
 From early 1944 to March 1945, the squadron was very active in the Burma Campaign.
 He led the squadron in a tactical reconnaissance role in support of the XIV Army, from North Burma all the way till Rangoon.
 He was mentioned in dispatches in December 1944.
-In October 1945, Lal was awarded the Distinguished Flying Cross.
+In October 1945, Lal was awarded the Distinguished Flying Cross (DFC).

-The citation for the DFC reads as follows:
+The citation for his DFC reads as follows:

 After the war, Lal was absorbed into the permanent cadre of the IAF.
 He moved to the Manning department at Air Headquarters.
-In August 1946, he took over as the Inter-service recruiting centre at Calcutta.
+In August 1946, he took over the inter-service recruiting centre at Calcutta.
 He was sent for a senior commanders' course to the United Kingdom in December 1946.